Every year I make New Year's resolutions and the opposite thing happens, said Ellie of Hanna Wyoming.

 She tried to quit smoking but went from a pack-a-day person to a pack-and-a-half.
 She figures if she promised to smoke three packs a day she might get down to half a pack a day.

-One year Ellie got frustrated and announced that her New Year resolution was to not make any resolutions.
+One year, Ellie got frustrated and announced that her New Year's resolution was not to make any resolutions.

 DAMIT!